-The Irish Cancer Society has a wide range of information on different types of cancer, treatments, and coping.
-For free copies call the Cancer Nurseline on 1800 200 700 or visit a Daffodil Centre.
-You can also download or order the booklets on our website:
+The Irish Cancer Society has a wide range of information on different types of cancer, treatments and coping.
+For free copies call the Support Line on 1800 200 700 or visit a Daffodil Centre.
+You can also download or order the booklets on our website: www.cancer.ie You may find the following helpful:

-www.cancer.ie

-You may find the following helpful:

-- Precious Times: A Handbook on Palliative Care for Parents of Children with Cancer - Understanding the Emotional Effects of Cancer - Understanding Cancer and Complementary Therapies - · Lost for Words: How to Talk to Someone with Cancer - Talking to Children about Cancer: A Guide for Parents - Coping with Fatigue - Diet and Cancer
+Precious Times: A Handbook on Palliative Care for Parents of Children with Cancer

+Understanding the Emotional Effects of Cancer Understanding Cancer and Complementary Therapies Caring for Someone with Cancer Talking to Children about Cancer: A Guide for Parents Coping with Fatigue Diet and Cancer